Modelling Large Dimensional Datasets with Markov Switching Factor Models: Abstract

 \section{Abstract}

 We study a novel large dimensional approximate factor model with regime changes in the loadings driven by a latent first order Markov process.
-By exploiting the equivalent linear representation of the model we first recover the latent factors by means of Principal Component Analysis.
-We then cast the model in state-space form, and we estimate loadings and transition probabilities through an EM algorithm based on a modified version of the Baum-Lindgren-Hamilton-Kim filter and smoother which makes use of the factors previously estimated.
-An important feature of our approach is that it provides closed form expressions for all estimators.
-We derive the theoretical properties of the proposed estimation procedure and show their good finite sample performance through a comprehensive set of Monte Carlo experiments.
-An important feature of our methodology is that it does not require knowledge of the true number of factors.
-The empirical usefulness of our approach is illustrated through an application to a large portfolio of stocks. \\
+By exploiting the equivalent linear representation of the model, we first recover the latent factors by means of Principal Component Analysis.
+We then cast the model in state-space form, and we estimate loadings and transition probabilities through an EM algorithm based on a modified version of the Baum-Lindgren-Hamilton-Kim filter and smoother that makes use of the factors previously estimated.
+Our approach is appealing as it provides closed form expressions for all estimators.
+More importantly, it does not require knowledge of the true number of factors.
+We derive the theoretical properties of the proposed estimation procedure, and we show their good finite sample performance through a comprehensive set of Monte Carlo experiments.
+The empirical usefulness of our approach is illustrated through three applications to large U.S. datasets of stock returns, macroeconomic variables, and inflation indexes. \\